-The PAL and SECAM video standards specify a power-law camera transfer function with a gamma of 1/2.8 or 0.36 - not the 1/2.2 of NTSC.
-However, this is too low in practice, so real cameras are likely to have their gamma set close to NTSC practice.
-Just guessing 0.45 or 0.5 is likely to give you viewable results, but if you want precise values you'll probably have to measure the particular camera.
+The PAL and SECAM video standards specify a power-law camera transfer function with an exponent of 1/2.8 (about 0.36).
+However, this is too low in practice, so real cameras are likely to have exponents close to NTSC practice.

-Further reading
+13.10 Further reading